prodigymike/percona-docker/pxc-57/README.md

 so that you can install Percona XtraDB Cluster nodes on different boxes.
 There is an initial support for the etcd discovery service.

+**MY EDITS**

+I've updated pxc-57 to be more Rancher & Kubernetes cluster friendly.
+It'll now work with Services to gather Container IPs that belong to it.
+Helping the bootstrap process.

 Basic usage
 -----------